-(a) Upon notification from a sponsor that an individual has completed their apprenticeship in the sponsor's registered apprenticeship program, the Director shall issue to the individual, or to the sponsor for the individual, a certificate of completion or other written indicia signifying that the individual

-(b) Notwithstanding paragraph (a) of this Rule, the Director shall not issue the certificate of completion if the Director decides upon satisfactory evidence that the apprentice is not fully trained because the apprentice did not complete the apprenticeship or because the apprenticeship program did not comply with the rules of this Title.
-The Director shall give written notification to the sponsor and individual of the decision not to issue the certificate of completion and the reason(s) for the decision.

-(c) Upon request of a sponsor, the Director may issue an honorary certificate of completion to recognize an individual who by training and experience was fully qualified as a journeyworker prior to the registration of the sponsor's apprenticeship program.
+- (a) Upon notification from a sponsor that an individual has completed their apprenticeship in the sponsor's registered apprenticeship program, the Director shall issue to the individual, or to the sponsor for the individual, a certificate of completion or other written indicia signifying that the individual has completed the training and instruction in a registered apprenticeship program in a certain, identified trade and the date the training was completed. - (b) Notwithstanding paragraph (a) of this Rule, the Director shall not issue the certificate of completion if the Director decides upon satisfactory evidence that the apprentice is not fully trained because the apprentice did not complete the apprenticeship or because the apprenticeship program did not comply with the rules of this Title.
+The Director shall give written notification to the sponsor and individual of the decision not to issue the certificate of completion and the reason(s) for the decision. - (c) Upon request of a sponsor, the Director may issue an honorary certificate of completion to recognize an individual who by training and experience was fully qualified as a journeyworker prior to the registration of the sponsor's apprenticeship program.

 History Note: Authority G.S.
-115D-11.6; 115D-11.7;

-115D-11.8 Eff: September 1, 2021
+115D-11.6; 115D-11.7; 115D-11.8 Eff: September 1, 2021